danielkenafake/classplan/README.md

 # classplan
-a tool for assisting teachers
+A tool for assisting teachers in measuring and encouraging student participation.

+Copyright Daniel Kenafake 2017